 We evaluate super-active fiscal policy rules that cut taxes or increase spending as the government's debt level rises.
-Using a standard New Keynesian model subject to an occasionally-binding zero lower bound on the monetary policy interest rate and a modelconsistent measure of welfare, we show that such seemingly irresponsible fiscal rules can improve economic welfare.
-While sensible fiscal policy and active monetary policy performs best away from the ZLB, the fiscal rules we analyze significantly reduce the time spent at the ZLB and produce overall welfare gains.
+Using a standard New Keynesian model subject to an occasionally-binding zero lower bound on the monetary policy interest rate and a model-consistent measure of welfare, we show that such seemingly irresponsible fiscal rules can improve economic welfare.
+While sensible fiscal policy and active monetary policy perform best away from the ZLB, the fiscal rules we analyze significantly reduce the time spent at the ZLB and produce overall welfare gains.
 Super-active fiscal policies are most effective with a high debt target and when debt is short-term.
-However, when private expectations are characterized by cognitive discounting, the performance of super-active fiscal rules deteriorates.
+However, this ranking of policy regimes depends critically on how expectations are formed.
+When private expectations are characterized by cognitive discounting, the performance of super-active fiscal rules deteriorates.
 Fiscal rules calibrated to the U.S. response during both the Great Recession and COVID recession, combined with a weak monetary policy response to inflation, outperform a monetary policy that responds strongly to inflation and reduce the frequency of ZLB episodes under rational expectations, but not under cognitive discounting.